Apoorva10100/Notes/README.md

 # Notes
 Backend for the notes app

-Run npm install on yur terminal before running the app
+Run npm install on your terminal before running the app